CloudQuish/startercode/suraj_readme.md

    The function `acquire_ticket_lock` attempts to set a Redis key (`lock_ticket:{ticket_id}`).
 If the key doesn't exist, it locks the ticket using `SETNX`.
 If the key exists, the lock is not acquired.

 2. **Expiration Time**
    To prevent deadlocks, an expiration time is set on the lock using `expire`.
+For now the locking time `3000ms` i.e. `30s`

 3. **Validation**
    In the `book_ticket` function, before acquiring the lock, it checks if the ticket is already sold or locked.
 If not, it proceeds to lock the ticket.